-Comprehensive nonpharmacologic interventions have been developed and evaluated for their ability to reduce hot flashes, night sweats, and the perception of burden or problems related to hot flashes and night sweats.
+Comprehensive nonpharmacological interventions have been developed and evaluated for their ability to reduce hot flashes, night sweats, and the related perception of burden or problems.
 These interventions have typically included the following:[66,67,68,69]

 Relaxation training and paced breathing were initially found to decrease hot flash intensity by as much as 40% to 50% in controlled pilot trials;[71,72] however, randomized trials with control arms using a different pace of breathing have not demonstrated significant benefit for paced-breathing interventions.[73,74]

 Three large studies [67,68,69] of similar interventions have been completed using no treatment, usual care, or wait-list control comparison groups.
 While all of the studies demonstrated significant reductions in problem ratings or bother ratings related to hot flashes and night sweats, none showed actual reductions in hot flash frequency.
 Only one of the three studies demonstrated some significant improvements in night sweats at some data points.
 Similar results were seen in a large trial of Internet-based CBT with and without therapist support.[Level of evidence: I] Cognitive behavioral interventions may be an important addition to pharmacological treatment to improve a patient's overall experience with symptoms related to hot flashes.
 However, data have not supported the sole use of CBT for reducing hot flashes.